TriLab-bioinf/HENNIG_LAB_TK_29/README.md

 Paths pointing to Fwd and Rev fastq files for a given sample should be in the same relative position in the input files.

-## Modify the parameters-hg19 file if necessary
+## Modify the parameters-hg19 file, if necessary

 Change the *GENOME* variable so it points to the folder with the STAR genome DB Adjust the *OVERHANG* variable to the read length used when building the database (See genomeParameters.txt file in genome DB directory)
+set STEP1-5 variables to false if you want to skip one or more steps.
+Note: later steps depend on initial step results.
+Therefore, use these workflow control switches only to avoid rerunning some initial steps that have been already run or for testing purposes.

 ## Adjust the run.swarm file if necessary